 Dr. Shadyab's robust research program is funded by the National Institute on Aging (NIA).
-He is Principal Investigator on an NIA-funded R01 (RF1AG074345) to identify epigenetic aging biomarkers for mild cognitive impairment, Alzheimer's disease and related dementias, cognitively healthy longevity, and brain aging.
-He has expertise in the recruitment of patients with mild cognitive impairment or Alzheimer's disease into pharmacologic and lifestyle intervention clinical trials, including both industry-sponsored and NIH-funded trials, and has published papers on the most effective approaches for recruitment of patients across the spectrum of Alzheimer's disease into clinical trials.
+He is Principal Investigator on an NIA-funded R01 (RF1AG074345) to identify epigenetic biomarkers of biological aging for mild cognitive impairment, Alzheimer's disease and related dementias, cognitively healthy longevity, and brain aging.
+In addition, Dr. Shadyab has served as a long-term investigator of the Women's Health Initiative, the largest longitudinal cohort study of women's health ever conducted in the country.
+Dr. Shadyab has expertise in the recruitment of patients with mild cognitive impairment or Alzheimer's disease into pharmacologic and lifestyle intervention clinical trials, including both industry-sponsored and NIH-funded trials, and has published papers on the most effective approaches for recruitment of patients across the spectrum of Alzheimer's disease into clinical trials.